 - Sport and Exercise

 Resumption of physical activity and hobbies is an important part of rehabilitation- normal activity should be resumed as soon as physically possible.
+Patients who have experienced a haemorrhagic stroke are generally advised against heavy lifting.

 - Drinking Alcohol